cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 mast: cluster
 ---

 Setting up a production-grade Kubernetes cluster can be done on a hobby budget, and if this is true why mess around with a lesser grade.
-If you are investing time to learn distributed cloud computing or microservices, is the distance between $0 and **$15 dollars a month** worth the time in translating best practices?
+If you are investing time to learn distributed cloud computing or microservices, is the distance between $0 and ** 15 dollars a month** worth the time in translating best practices?
 Kubernetes is designed to host production applications.
-My personal web application may only be hobbies, but they might as well be production grade hobbies.
-I have read my thousandth tutorial on how to do things the wrong way; well, the not-good-for-production-way, you know for "learning".
-The following are my notes as I unlearn the "not for production" tutorial way and re-apply my prodcution notes to my $15 dollar-a-month production grade hobby way.
+My personal web applications may only be hobbies, but they might as well be production grade hobbies.
+I have read my thousandth tutorial on how to do things the wrong way; well, the not-good-for-production-way, you know for "learning."
+The following are my notes as I unlearn the "not for production" tutorial way and re-apply my production notes to my $15 dollar-a-month production grade hobby way.

-In this article I'll be using three $5 servers from [vultr.com](https://www.vultr.com/?ref=7418713) (referral link).
-There are a handful of cheap cloud providers these days and in keeping competitive they keep getting cheaper and better.
-For my $15 dollars a month I am getting three 1 vCore, 1G ram and 25G of storage each.
-The applications I am hosting are written in Go and Python and they make very efficient use of their resources.
+In this article, I'll be using three $5 servers from [vultr.com](https://www.vultr.com/?ref=7418713) (referral link).
+There are a handful of cheap cloud providers these days, and in keeping competitive, they keep getting cheaper and better.
+For my 15 dollars a month I am getting three 1 vCore, 1G ram and 25G of storage each.
+I host application primarily written in Go and Python, and they make very efficient use of their resources.

 Start with three **[Ubuntu 18.04 x64](https://amzn.to/2KLn3eE)** boxes of 1 vCore, 1G ram and 25G of storage each in Los Angeles (because I work in Los Angeles).